This document describes the type of accounts and the steps to configure Two-Factor Authentication in the Cisco Secure Endpoint Console.

 The information in this document is based on these software and hardware versions:

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

-There are two types of accounts in the AMP for Endpoints Console: administrators and unprivileged or regular accounts.
+There are two types of accounts in the Secure Endpoint Console: administrators and unprivileged or regular accounts.
 When you create a new username you must select their privilege level, but you can change their access level at any time.

 Administrators have full control, can view data from any group or computer in the organization and make changes to groups, policies, lists and usernames.

 Note: An administrator can demote another administrator to a regular account but cannot demote themselves.